By Jessi Walker

 Best-Of-Breed Solutions: Boosting performance & responsiveness

-In its essence, a best-of-breed software is defined as the best available system for your individual needs in a specific niche or category.
+In its essence, best-of-breed software is defined as the best available system for your individual needs in a specific niche or category.
 They seek to provide you with the best functionality, performance and user experience in a specific focus area of the value chain.
 When exploring a collection of solutions, it is important that 1) your chosen software vendors are easy to integrate to one another with intuitive data interfaces and 2) that you avoid too much fragmentation in your software selection.

 In most cases, equipping yourself with integrable best-of-breed ERP, PLM and e-commerce systems will capture the digital needs of your value chain.
 Having a state-of-the-art software network that best meets the demands of the individual teams will boost efficiency and eliminate frustrating and costly pain points of an otherwise ill-fitting system.